Search

 Drama, Female-Directed, Grief

-In the wake of her best friend’s death, Adela embarks on a journey through time to a distant autumn, where Elena eagerly awaits, armed with detective novels and the warmth of a crackling fire.
-In a tale of timeless sisterhood and celebration of life, Adela must confront her grief and unravel the mysteries that bind them together.
+After the death of her best friend, Adela embarks on a journey through time to a distant autumn, where Elena eagerly awaits with detective novels and the warmth of a crackling fire.
+In this tale of timeless sisterhood, Adela must confront her grief and unravel the mysteries that still bind them—across memory, love, and loss.
+Between the absurdity of the present and the clarity of the past, she finds a space where their friendship lives on.
+Through magical echoes and remembered joy, Adela searches not only for Elena, but for herself.

 Crime, Drama